This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Sad to say I lasted only one minute and 15 seconds.
 At 45 seconds mark, I made a mistake of moving with my head and shifting my weight around.

-Because the support leg of a pull-up bar was not stable, my micro-movements caused the whole construction to shake itself and pull up bar started to rotate as a result.
+Because the support leg of a pull-up bar was not stable, my micro-movements caused the whole construction to shake itself, and the pull-up bar started to rotate as a result.
 I lose my grip and could not hang any longer.

 It was an embarrassing defeat.
 Even If I knew beforehand about the rotation and shaky construction, I would have to train my forearms endurance for months.
 Because the more you squeeze your fingers, the faster you will fatigue your forearms.